-Rising Above The Noise: Embracing Authenticity, Self-Doubt & Individuality In The Age Of Social Media
+Rising Above The Noise In The Age Of Social Media

 When I started going to art school, I have come to appreciate learning in a creative environment and look forward to critic days in class.
 Criticisms took on a new definition in the form of meaningful and comprehensive feedback and comments about your work and the work of your fellow peers.
 I saw it as a tool of growth in my craft while learning from others as well.
 As thinkers, innovators and creators, we always have that sense of wanting to know what others think of our work; the approval of society that masks itself in self-gratification, where we seek validation, approval, appreciation, and acknowledgement from others.
 I think that's pretty normal, but knowing the hard line between that and knowing that your self-worth isn't based from the approval of others is important too.

 Building the skill and the backbone to take criticisms with an open-mind while having that absolute trust and confidence in yourself and your work is beneficial.
 It's one of the things that art school instills in their core curriculum, because artists need to develop their sense of engagement in the community by looking at the work of others and being able to deconstruct it and tell what works and what doesn't.
 This gives the artist valuable feedback for improvement while strengthening their will to absorb and accept whatever judgement people hand you with regards to your work, both the good and the bad.

 Life Doesn't Come With A Manual of "How To Deal With Critics"